 Collaborative language sells more often than independent words.
 Instead of “I” and “my,” you should use “we” and “our” as it reflects team spirit and gives the prospect the impression of a whole company behind you ready to back them up.

 You might think of door-to-door sales as a blast from the past, but they’re actually highly effective.
 Door-to-door sales also require relatively low investment compared to other sales channels, which makes them appropriate for new companies with relatively limited marketing budgets.
+Also, The average sales rep can create one lead for every 50 doors they knock on, as confirmed by door-to-door sales stats.

 Door-to-door selling is all about presentation.
 If you can present your product as a solution to particular pain points faced by your clients or explain how your product can make their lives simpler, the chances of landing a sale go through the roof.